 Whole grains aren’t just good for your heart and digestive system.
 Research suggests that they may also have a calming effect on your mind.

 Carbohydrates are thought to boost your brain’s production of serotonin.
-This feel-good chemical helps to ease anxiety and may leave you feeling more in control.
+This feel-good brain chemical helps to ease anxiety and depression.
+This can leave you feeling more in control, especially during depressive episodes.

 So, the next time you’re feeling a little jittery or overwhelmed, grab some whole-grain crackers to nibble on.
 Other good options include:

 - whole-grain pasta

 - brown rice

 The omega-3 fatty acids eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) play an important role in your brain.
 They’re an essential part of nerve cells and help facilitate signaling between those cells.

 Researchers continue to study whether omega-3s can help treat depression, bipolar disorder, and other mental health conditions.